edrubin/EC607S23/README.md

 ## Lab slides

-Kyutaro Matsuzawa will walk you through R and applications of the course content.
+Jaichung Lee will walk you through R and applications of the course content.
 You *should attend*.

 ## Previous lab slides